 Anti-union workers win voice in UAW fight at Tennessee VW plant

-(Reuters) - The U.S. National Labor Relations Board has decided that anti-union Volkswagen (VOWG_p.DE) workers can defend the results of a mid-February union election that the United Auto Workers lost at a Chattanooga, Tennessee VW plant.
+(Reuters) - Anti-union Volkswagen (VOWG_p.DE) workers will get a chance to defend the results of a mid-February union election that the United Auto Workers lost at a Chattanooga, Tennessee VW plant, the U.S. National Labor Relations Board has decided.

-The NLRB's unusual ruling on Monday gives anti-UAW groups, such as the National Right to Work Legal Defense Foundation and Southern Momentum, more leverage in the fight over unionizing the plant.
+The unusual NLRB ruling on Monday gave anti-UAW groups, including the National Right to Work Legal Defense Foundation and Southern Momentum, which back workers defending the election, more leverage in the fight over unionizing the plant.

-The UAW lost its effort to organize the VW plant when workers voted 712-626 not to join the union.
-It then asked the NLRB to set aside the results of the election, arguing that outside parties compromised the process.
+The UAW lost its effort to organize the VW plant there when workers voted 712-626 not to join the union.
+It then asked the NLRB to set aside the results of the election, arguing that the politicians and outside groups compromised the process.

-The Chattanooga dispute is unusual in several ways.
-VW remained technically neutral during the UAW campaign, though the German company gave the union access to its facilities during the days leading up to the election.
-Employers often oppose union campaigns.
-The automaker also said it would not defend election results before the board.
+The Chattanooga dispute is uncharted territory in several ways.
+VW remained technically neutral during the UAW campaign, but the German company gave the union access to its facilities during the days leading up to the election.
+Employers often oppose union campaigns, but VW did not and also said it would not defend the election results before the board.

-Former NLRB General Counsel Fred Feinstein said in an interview on Monday that the regional office's determination in the case "is a couple of months off.
+Former NLRB General Counsel Fred Feinstein predicted in an interview on Monday that the Atlanta regional office's determination in the case "is a couple of months off.
 And it could take a lot longer than that."

 Feinstein serves on the UAW's external review board, which handles internal grievances and reviews the decisions made by union leaders.